 Senators' Artem Anisimov: Still sidelined

-Anisimov (upper body) won't be in the lineup for Tuesday's contest against the Ducks.
+Anisimov (upper body) isn't in the projected lineup for Wednesday's clash with the Kings, NHL.com's Dan Greenspan reports.

-Anisimov will miss his third straight game after he suffered the upper-body injury in last Tuesday's loss to Pittsburgh.
-In his stead, Chris Tierney will likely continue to assume the second-line center role.
-With the Senators headed for a back-to-back Wednesday against the Kings, Anisimov won't have to wait long to get another crack at returning to the lineup.
+Anisimov will miss a fourth consecutive contest Wednesday and remains without a timetable for his return.
+The veteran pivot should be considered out indefinitely until the Senators release another update on his status.

 More News